Download the app

 D.R.

-• For the third consecutive year, Dusan Randysek will be driving a fast assistance truck for Team SSP.
-The experienced Czech returns with the same crew from Dakar 2024, and they've been given the weighty task of supporting the Ford M-Sport team, who boast an all-star cast in the Ultimate class: Nani Roma, Mattias Ekström, Mitch Guthrie and reigning champion Carlos Sainz.
+• For the fourth consecutive year, Dusan Randysek will be driving a fast assistance truck for Team SSP.
+The experienced Czech returns with the same crew from Dakar 2024 and 2025, and for the second straight edition they will be supporting the Ford M-Sport team of Carlos Sainz, Nani Roma, Mattias Ekström and Mitch Guthrie.

 • Dusan has been involved in rally-raid for around 20 years.
 He started out on a bike, competing in domestic and European events before building up to his first Dakar in 2007.
 He returned after the move from Africa to South America, reaching the finish line at the third time of asking in 2010 (54th).